A dark in the fog

 The lantern creaked as it swung, and Cricket looked back into the night.

-“The fireflies,” whispered Phoenix, whose eyes glowed a mixture of purple, red, and orange.
+‘The fireflies,’ whispered Phoenix, whose eyes glowed a mixture of purple, red, and orange.

-“We carry nothing, for no-one,” said Phoenix.
+‘We carry nothing, for no-one,’ said Phoenix.

 Then a slow, raspy chuckle.

-“Never fear,” the shadow coughed.
-“I do not come for it.
+‘Never fear,’ the shadow coughed.
+‘I do not come for it.
 I am a friend.
-I come to tell you: continue into the wood, and the dark will devour the light in you all.”
+I come to tell you: continue into the wood, and the dark will devour the light in each of you.’

 Then, swiftly, the fog shifted and the shadow vanished.

 The group pulled to the side of the road and parked the wagon behind an enormous black tree.
-They threw a blanket over Charles, blew out the lantern light, and went inside and locked all the windows and doors tight.
+They threw a thick woolen blanket over Charles, blew out the lantern light, and went inside and locked all the windows and doors tight.
 Phoenix lit the little pot belly stove in the wagon with a breath of fire, and Cricket went to his tiny typewriter and wrote a thought or two about what had just happened.
 Then the two settled in to bed, and their dreams took them.
-Outside, Charles took shelter between the wagon and the giant tree, and he watched as the fog grew thicker, darker, and colder.

 #realhumanwriting